 We know that a society has reached a period of evil, just like the days of Noah, when you cannot trust your family, your friends, your business associates, your neighbors.
 Today people do not trust the government, the military, or big or small businesses.
 Many in the Church of God do not trust the ministry, their brethren, or anybody else for that matter.
 Do you think we have reached the time of Jeremiah 9:3-6?
 We mistrust these people and these institutions because they have proven themselves to be just men—unworthy of real trust, until they prove it over experience, over a time of testing.

-Let us go back to Jeremiah 17, verses 5 and 6.
+Let us go back to Jeremiah 17.
 Listen to this.

 Is that what you want?
 Do you want to bring a curse upon yourself by trusting in men?
 The reason why it brings a curse is that it is plain idolatry, again—it is putting something else in the place of God.
 It is at least breaking the first three commandments.
 God says very plainly, in Leviticus 26 and Deuteronomy 28, that if we disobey His law, He is going to bring a curse.
 Would you not know that a lot of those curses are sickness and disease?
 They strike close to home.
 Our own flesh is being eaten away or slowly killed.

 Turn to Psalm 146, just to nail a final nail into this.

 Psalm 146:3-4 Do not put your trust in princes, nor in a son of man, in whom there is no help.
 [That word help can also be translated deliverance or salvation.
 Why?
 Because…] His [man's] spirit departs, he returns to his earth; in that very day his plans perish.